 Being self-employed doesn’t necessarily mean you cannot achieve your mortgage goal.
-As, a general rule, lenders request three years evidence when assessing affordability and sustainability of your new mortgage, this can be in the form of full audited accounts, SA302’s & Tax Overviews.
-However, not everyone’s situation is straight forward, you may not have been trading for three years, or you may have only recently gone self-employed.
+As, a general rule, lenders request three years evidence when assessing the affordability and sustainability of your new mortgage, this can be in the form of full audited accounts, SA302’s & Tax Overviews.
+However, not everyone’s situation is straightforward, you may not have been trading for three years, or you may have only recently gone self-employed.

 That’s why it’s always worth speaking to one of Trufe’s specialist mortgage team.
 We have years of experience in helping our self-employed clients and which lender may best suit to their situation and requirements.

 See if You Can Drop an LTV Band